Attari–Wagah border ceremony: Other places

-As at the Attari–Wagah border, border soldiers from both sides intimidate each other by throwing high kicks and by staring, and the ceremonies are concluded by a simultaneous flag or beating retreat.
+As at the Attari–Wagah border, border soldiers from both sides intimidate each other by throwing high kicks and staring, and the ceremonies are concluded by a simultaneous flag or beating retreat.
 These ceremonies occur in smaller settings, and spectators tend to be local Punjabis rather than tourists from other regions in India, Pakistan, and other countries.
-The method of drill and parade is also quite different compared to the one in Wagah-Attari border.
+The method of drill and parade is also quite different compared to that in the Wagah–Attari border.